 Under the Israel Companies Law, the board of directors of a public company must appoint a compensation committee.
-As discussed above under "Opt-Out of Certain Israel Companies Law Requirements", in February 2018 we opted out of certain Israel Companies Law requirements as to the composition of our compensation committee.
+As discussed above under "Opt-Out of Certain Israel Companies Law Requirements", in February 2018 we opted out of certain Israel Companies Law requirements, including certain requirements as to the composition of our compensation committee.